 It clarifies that under NZ law there are no required black-out periods and that the FMC Act has a more flexible regime for retail advertising.
 It also provides examples of the typical controls we expect investment banking firms to have in place to manage conflicts of interest.

-This handbook assists directors, executives and advisers of non-listed and public-sector companies, and other entities, to apply corporate governance principles to their particular entity.
+FMA have published a handbook to assist directors, executives and advisers of non-listed and public-sector companies, and other entities, to apply corporate governance principles to their particular entity.
 The principles do not impose any new legal obligations, and reporting against them is voluntary.
 However, the principles do set out standards for corporate governance that we believe directors and executives should apply, and report on, to their investors, shareholders and stakeholders.

 A listed issuer is one who is party to a listing agreement with a licensed market operator for a licensed market.